 Explore and investigate the creative and rewarding artistic skills of lino cutting with artist and experienced teacher Catherine Carmyllie.

-This short two-part course will introduce you to the materials and tools of lino cutting before moving onto creating, cutting and printing your own design.
+This short two-week course will introduce you to the materials and tools of lino cutting before moving onto creating, cutting and printing your own design.
 You can even order your very own Lino Kit put together by Catherine so everything you need can be delivered safely to you at home.

 Catherine is experienced with many print methods and talks around the subject with options for advanced print methods and further learning.
 She is open to answer any questions and offers advice and references.